brocaar/chirpstack-network-server/docs/content/integrate/api.md

 # API

 The ChirpStack Network Server components are using [gRPC](http://www.grpc.io) for inter-component communication.
-The definitions of these interfaces can be found in in the form of `.proto` files in the the [API](https://github.com/brocaar/chirpstack-network-server/tree/master/api) folder of the source repository:
+The definitions of these interfaces can be found in the form of `.proto` files in the [API](https://github.com/brocaar/chirpstack-network-server/tree/master/api) folder of the source repository:

 * [api/as/as.proto](https://github.com/brocaar/chirpstack-network-server/blob/master/api/as/as.proto): Application Server interface